openfiesta/openfiestalab/labguide/labs/iid.md

 ## The Code of Conduct

-We expect our students to self-behave.
-A few of the conducts to remind in case if forgotten:

 -	Do not occupy a seat or leave your personal belongings for a longer time.
 -	Do not use a machine alone if you are not trained before or don’t have the know-how.
 -	Return the tools to original place after using them.